Richard Harris (anaesthetist)

-Early life and education

-Richard James Dunbar Harris was nicknamed "Harry".
+Education and medical career

 After completing school at St Peter's College in Adelaide, South Australia, Harris completed a Bachelor of Medicine and Bachelor of Surgery at Flinders University in 1988.
-He subsequently completed anaesthetics training in the United Kingdom and New Zealand.
+He subsequently completed anaesthetics training in the United Kingdom and New Zealand as well as aeromedical retrieval certification at James Cook University.

-Medical career

 Harris has worked on medical assistance teams in natural disasters in the Pacific region and taken part in Australian Aid missions to Vanuatu.
 He worked as an aeromedical consultant and anaesthetist for the South Australian Ambulance Service's medical retrieval service beginning in 2012.
+He worked as the head of retrieval coordination for MedSTAR beginning in 2016.

-He retired as an anaesthetist in 2022.
+Harris retired as an anaesthetist in 2022.